 Your Global Wrapper is the primary tool in your account that matches all of your IDX pages to the look and layout of your main website.
 There are several options for you to use to implement the wrappers on your IDX pages.
-Click Designs in the main menu, and Wrappers in the submenu.
+Go to Design -> Website -> Wrappers.

 - Use a Category wrapper if, for example, you want to have different sidebar content on only your Results pages, or a different header on all your Search pages.
 Note: You can see which pages are included inside each category by selecting "Pages" and reviewing the list in the left-hand box.